flarn2006/BHSTools/README.md

 	(1)
 	     (type 'y' when prompted)

-#### BSL Mode
+#### About pin 1

 If all you need to do is program your panel in the traditional sense (as an installer would) then you can ignore this section.
 However, for all the hackers among you who are interested in experimenting with your system at a lower level, the UART port has another trick.
 If you ground pin 1 (P0L.4) while powering up the panel, you will activate BSL (Bootstrap Loader) mode.
 Instead of booting its firmware like usual, the panel will attempt to boot via the UART port.
 In case it isn't obvious, this means you can boot whatever code you want on your panel.

-In the `bsl` directory, you will find a script called `romdump.py`.
-If you have a panel in BSL mode connected via UART, you can use this script to back up the contents of its firmware to your PC.
-You can then use `flash.py` to restore this backup if the need arises—say, if your panel is bricked by corrupted programming.
-Since the firmware is not needed to run the bootstrap loader, this will work even if your panel's EEPROM is completely blank.

-For more information about the bootstrap loader, see the [Infineon C161PI user manual](http://www.keil.com/dd/docs/datashts/infineon/c161pi_um.pdf), "The Bootstrap Loader", page 273.
+For more information, see the "Bootstrap Loader" section of this readme.
+You can also read the [Infineon C161PI user manual](http://www.keil.com/dd/docs/datashts/infineon/c161pi_um.pdf), "The Bootstrap Loader", page 273.

 ### Next steps